AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Check `KDE-Settings.md` for some settings if you use KDE
 # Check `Gaming-Software.md`
 # Install `rocm-smi` if you want to have GPU temps in `btop`
-# To enable automatic time sync install `systemd-timesyncd`
+# To enable automatic time sync install `systemd-timesyncd` (check if needed, and probably another package name)
 # IMPORTANT!!! - check with `apt-mark showhold` any hold package versions and unhold them before upgrading!
 # For AMD GPUs - check `AMD-GPUs-Linux-Control-Panel.md`
 # For NVIDIA GPUs - after updating via the `update-fedora` script, if the GPU does not have drivers run in recovery mode and run `sudo akmods --force`, this applies only to non-immutable OSes